Search Results for

 Constructs a concave hull of a set of points.
 A concave hull is a possibly non-convex polygon containing all the input points.
 A given set of points has a sequence of hulls of increasing concaveness, determined by a numeric target parameter.

 The hull is constructed by removing border triangles of the Delaunay Triangulation of the points, as long as their "size" is larger than the target criterion.
-The target criteria are:Maximum Edge Length | the length of the longest edge of the hull is no larger than this value. |

-Maximum Edge Length Factor | determines the Maximum Edge Length by a fraction of the difference between the longest and shortest edge lengths in the Delaunay Triangulation.
+Maximum Edge Length Factordetermines the Maximum Edge Length by a fraction of the difference between the longest and shortest edge lengths in the Delaunay Triangulation.
 This normalizes the Maximum Edge Length to be scale-free.
-A value of 1 produces the convex hull; a value of 0 produces maximum concaveness. |
+A value of 1 produces the convex hull; a value of 0 produces maximum concaveness.

-Alpha | produces Alpha-shapes, by removing border triangles with a circumradius greater than alpha.
-Large values produce the convex hull; a value of 0 produces maximum concaveness. |
+Alphaproduces Alpha-shapes, by removing border triangles with a circumradius greater than alpha.
+Large values produce the convex hull; a value of 0 produces maximum concaveness.

 ConcaveHullOfPolygons